Solobarine/gran_sonrisa/README.md

 - **Devise**: Devise is a Ruby on Rails gem for seamless user authentication.
 It's flexible, secure, and customizable, making it easy to add features like user registration, password reset, and more to your web app.
 It supports multiple authentication strategies, and it's well-documented with a strong community.

-- **JavaScript:** JavaScript: Versatile web language, adds interactivity, manipulates DOM.
+- **JavaScript:** Versatile web language, adds interactivity, manipulates DOM.
 High-level syntax, client-side scripting.
 Core for modern web development.

 - **Paystack:** Nigerian fintech company, acquired by Stripe in 2020.
 Offers online payment solutions for businesses across Africa.
 Streamlines transactions, supports various payment methods, and enhances financial inclusivity.